Configuring 10Web Services

-10Web offers three web services, Backup, Image Optimization and Search Engine Optimization, which you can use on your websites.
-They let you have your website performing at its best, and this will help you grow your community, business or organization.
+10Web offers three exclusive web services, Backup, Image Optimization, Search Engine Optimization, and Performance, which let you get your website to function at its best.
+These tools take the performance of your website to a whole new level, thus can help you grow your community, business or organization.

 Managing Backup Service

 Navigate to Backups toolbox to enable and manage the backup operations on your WordPress site.
 Press Enable Now to activate the service.
 After just a few seconds, the setup will be finished and you will be provided with the necessary backup tools.

 Before initiating a backup process, navigate to Settings tab and select website components to backup:

 - Files - the backup service will copy all files of your website and create an archive,

 - Database - the MySQL tables of your WordPress database will be backed up.